 This way of using the bokashi may be more applicable for folks who raise chickens in their backyard or homestead.
 Because bokashi contains a great amount of good microbes (or pro-biotics), feeding it to your chickens will help significantly with their digestion.

-As these microbes can ingest odor, the poop that the chickens excrete out will also be less smelly.
+As these microbes can ingest odor, the poop that the chickens excrete out will also be, well, less smelly.
 Alternatively, you can combine the bokashi with the deep litter system for your chicken coops.

 For example, we could have a bedding of indigenous microbes (IMO) at the bottom, then a layer of bokashi (lactic acid bacteria) on top & whatever else materials you find useful for the job.
 The smell, though not entirely eliminated, will be much more reduced.
 About 4-6 handfuls of bokashi is enough for a small chicken pen.
 It contains billions of good bacteria!